Frequently asked questions

 - Applicant essay and resume

-- 1 hour interview with our placement director
+- 1 hour interview and onboarding with our placement director

 - Developmentally appropriate activities

-- General upkeep of main living areas where children spend much of their time
+- General maintenance of areas of the home where the children spend their time

 - Child laundry

 House Manager Duties:

 - Management of family calendar